marcelamejiao/Bootcamp-Portfolio/README.md

 * Creating the HTML structure and CSS styling.
 * The portfolio display links to navigate the Homepage.
 * A professional description about me, skills and knowledge, also a profile photo.
-* The portfolio presents a section called work, where it gives access to diverse web develoment aplication by clicking on the photo, focusing the first project as the main one.
+* The portfolio presents a section called work, where it gives access to diverse web develoment aplications by clicking on the photo and focuses the attention on the main project by enlargening it.
 * The last section provides the contact information with phone number, email, github and twitter links.
 * The web portfolio is responsive for diverse screen sizes.